M365 Advanced Threat Protection: “Potential Nation-State Activity”

 - Monitoring other signals across Microsoft 365 platforms (something we do every day)

 Microsoft have a proven track record when it comes to tracking, monitoring and mitigating Potential Nation-State Activity and their work with global security outfits like the FBI and others is to be applauded.
-I am thrilled to report that Microsoft have extended their monitoring platforms to be able to identify the traces and fingerprints that such activity creates within Microsoft 365 platforms like SharePoint, OneDrive, Azure and Exchange Online and has made these advanced tools available for us to utilise in protecting our customers.
+I am thrilled to report that Microsoft have extended their monitoring platforms to be able to identify the traces and fingerprints that such activity creates within the Microsoft 365 platform.

 From Microsoft’s Roadmap: “Nation state threats are defined as cyber threat activity that originates in a particular country with the apparent intent of furthering national interests.
 These attacks represent some of the most advanced and persistent threat activity Microsoft tracks.
-The Microsoft Threat Intelligence Center follows these threats, builds comprehensive profiles of the activity, and works closely with all Microsoft security teams to implement detections and mitigations to protect our customers” and they have now added an alert to the security portal to alert customers when suspected nation-state activity is detected in the tenant.
+The Microsoft Threat Intelligence Center follows these threats, builds comprehensive profiles of the activity, and works closely with all Microsoft security teams to implement detections and mitigations to protect our customers”.
+These events are being integrated into Microsoft’s Defender Security systems across the 365 platform.